---------- Forwarded message ----------

 It's no wonder that profits are surging for the companies that pump this oil...

+One $8 company will grow profits by 500% this year.
+And its stock price is likely to double.
 That said, the Saudis will try anything to curb their own demand, something they've had great success with thus far.

 The Saudis' increasing consumption is leading them down the familiar road of alternative energy.